Annual Report for an Estonian Company

 Medium and large enterprise

-The annual report is prepared either in accordance with the requirements of the Estonian Financial Reporting Standard or International Financial Reporting Standards (IFRS): a management report, 4 main reports and an average of 15 annexes.
+The yearly annual report is prepared either in accordance with the requirements of the Estonian Financial Reporting Standard or International Financial Reporting Standards (IFRS): a management report, 4 main reports and an average of 15 annexes.
 A full annual report is required for medium and large companies as well as non-profit associations and foundations.

 The financial statements are prepared in Estonian in euros (the official currency of Estonia) with an indication of the degree of accuracy of the figures used.